 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effectiveness in the targeted indication or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have no products approved for commercial sale and have not generated any revenue to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred significant net losses since our inception.
-If tildacerfont is not successfully developed and approved in the United States or Europe, we may never generate any revenue.
-For the year ended December 31, 2021, we reported a net loss of \$42.3 million.
-As of December 31, 2021, we had an accumulated deficit of \$103.1 million.
+If tildacerfont is not successfully developed and approved in the United States, Europe, or Japan, we may never generate any revenue.
+For the years ended December 31, 2022 and 2021, we reported net losses of \$46.2 million and \$42.3 million, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$149.3 million.